top of page

-*Students are encouraged to stay for the event's entirety but are not required.
+*Check-in by 11:30pm.
+Students are encouraged to stay for the event's entirety but are not required.
+No re-entry allowed.

 We hope that parents/guardians discuss with their student(s) their expectations about leaving early.